Guide to the Trinity College of Arts and Sciences Reference Collection, 1963-ongoing

 The TCAS Reference Collection contains published materials including newsletters and brochures, lists, handbooks, and clippings, and memoranda from the Deans.
 It includes some material from Arts & Sciences prior to the formation of TCAS.
 Among the subjects are curricular programs for first-year students, the role of the Director of Undergraduate Studies, faculty publications, editors of journals, and house courses, and information for parents.

-- Trinity College of Arts and Sciences Reference Collection, 1963-ongoing
+- Trinity College of Arts and Sciences Reference collection

 Please contact Research Services staff before visiting the University Archives to use this collection.